-Heavy metals are a group of high atomic weight elements that induce toxicity at very low concentrations (15,27).
-Heavy metals, such as arsenic (As), lead (Pb), mercury (Hg), and cadmium (Cd), are ranked among the topmost hazardous and toxic substances according to the Agency for Toxic Substances and Disease Registry (28).
-They commonly originate from natural, industrial, or agricultural sources, such as drinking contaminated water or ingestion of contaminated food (27,29).
-Heavy metals are not biodegradable and tend to increase in developing and industrial cities, which can lead to diseases development due to prolonged exposure and accumulation in the human body (14).
+Heavy metals are a group of high atomic weight elements that induce toxicity even at very low concentrations [15, 27].
+Elements, such as arsenic (As), lead (Pb), mercury (Hg), and cadmium (Cd) are ranked among the most hazardous and toxic substances by the Agency for Toxic Substances and Disease Registry [28].
+They commonly originate from natural, industrial, or agricultural sources, including drinking contaminated water or ingesting contaminated food [27, 29].

+Heavy metals are not biodegradable and tend to accumulate in developing and industrialized cities, leading to disease development due to prolonged exposure and bioaccumulation in the human body $\lceil 14 \rceil$.

-Arsenic (As) is one of the natural toxins found in the environment, either in organic or inorganic forms, that have been correlated with neurological disorders, DM, and respiratory complications (30-32).
-The high load of As leads to progression and exaggerates the severity of many disorders, including DM.
-This effect is mediated through alteration in the function of the pancreatic islets and disruption of glucose uptake by inducing reactive oxygen species (ROS) and affecting the Akt-related signaling pathways (30,33).
-An in vivo study on adult male NMRI mice exposed to different doses of As revealed a reduction in insulin secretion in pancreatic islets and increased oxidative stress in liver mitochondria (34).
-Using the adipocytes 3T3-L1 cell line, it has been reported that treatment of the cells with toxic concentrations of As metabolites, trivalent arsenicals like arsenite, methylamine oxide, and iododimethylarsine, inhibits the insulin-stimulated glucose uptake (ISGU) (35).
-This diabetogenic effect of As metabolites is mediated through the inhibition of phosphorylation of 3-phosphoinositidedependent kinase-1, protein kinase B, and AKT pathways, leading to impaired glucose tolerance (35).
-In this context, it has been reported that activation of Akt plays a vital role in insulin signaling regulation, translocating the glucose transporter type 4 (GLUT4) to the cellular membrane in response to insulin (35, 36).
+As is one of the naturally occurring toxins found in the environment, present in either organic or inorganic forms, and has been associated with neurological disorders and respiratory complications [30-32].
+In addition, a high load of as contributes to the progression and exacerbation of DM.
+This effect is mediated through alterations in pancreatic islet function and disruption of glucose uptake by inducing reactive oxygen species (ROS) and affecting Akt-related signaling pathways [30, 33].
+An in vivo study on adult male NMRI mice exposed to different doses of As revealed a reduction in insulin secretion in pancreatic islets and increased oxidative stress in liver mitochondria [34].
+Using the 3T3-L1 adipocyte cell line, it has been reported that treatment with toxic concentrations of As metabolites-such as trivalent arsenicals like arsenite, methylamine oxide, and iododimethylarsineinhibits insulin-stimulated glucose uptake (ISGU) [35].
+This diabetogenic effect of As metabolites is mediated through inhibition of the phosphorylation of 3-phosphoinositide-dependent kinase-1, protein kinase B, and AKT pathways, leading to impaired glucose tolerance [35].
+In this context, it has been reported that activation of Akt plays a vital role in insulin signaling by promoting the translocation of glucose transporter type 4 (GLUT4) to the cellular membrane in response to insulin [35, 36].